hanaabdulkadil/distance_calculator/README.md

 # Calculate the final distance between the two points

 ## Description
-The program calculates the distance between two points on a coordinate plane.
+The program calculates the distance between two points on a coordinate plane using the distance formula.

 ## How to Run
 1. Open the file in Visual Studio Code